mincong-h/finance-toolkit/README.md

 # go to project
 cd finance-toolkit

+# Create a new directory called "venv" as virtual environment
+python3 -m venv venv

+# Enable virtual environment
+source venv/bin/activate

+# Install requirements for tests
+pip3 install -r requirements-tests.txt

-# install Finance Toolkit and its dependencies (the finance-toolkit executable will be created)
+# Install Finance Toolkit and its dependencies (the finance-toolkit executable will be created)
 python setup.py install

+# Disable virtual environment
+deactivate
 ```

 Create a new directory for storing your finance data.
 It's recommended to store